BEROCHLU/deepseek-simplechat/README.md

-# A terminal chatbot using the DeepSeek API.
+# A terminal chatbot using the DeepSeek API

 ## Overview
 This script is a simple chatbot that interacts with users through a terminal using the DeepSeek API.
 It maintains a conversation history and displays responses in a formatted manner using the `rich` library.